Best Bed Bug Prevention Tips Of 2017◀ Back To Blog

 Similar to #3, wash your clothes and bedding regularly.
 Be sure to use a high-temperature wash and high-heat dry cycle for optimum success when trying to kill off or prevent a possible bed bug infestation.

 These 5 steps are all things that you can do on your own, but sometimes that’s not enough.
-If bed bugs have foiled your prevention attempts, give the bed bug experts at Witt Pest Management a call, we can have your home free of bed bugs in no time at all.
+If bed bugs have foiled your prevention attempts, give the bed bug experts at Thomas Pest Services a call, we can have your home free of bed bugs in no time at all.